B4JD1K/Airbnb-clone/README.md

     ```
 2. Open the backend project in IntelliJ or your preferred IDE.
 3. Configure the PostgreSQL database:
   - Ensure that PostgreSQL is running.
   - Update the database credentials in the `application.properties` or `application.yml` file.
+4. Start the Spring Boot application:
+  - Using the terminal:
+    ```bash
+    ./mvnw spring-boot:run -Dspring-boot.run.arguments="--AUTH0_CLIENT_ID=<client-id> --AUTH0_CLIENT_SECRET=<client-secret>"
+    ```
-4. Start the Spring Boot application directly from IntelliJ.
+  - Or, run the application directly from IntelliJ.
 5. The backend server will run on:
     ```text
     http://localhost:8080